Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Extendability of a graph

-The proof is based on the induction on the largest label among the labels of all of the edges of $\Gamma''$.
-Let $l$ be the largest label among the labels of all of the edges in $\Gamma''$.
-If the largest label is 1, this means that every weight at each fixed point is either $+1$ or $-1$ and hence the action is semi-free.
-In other words, $\Gamma''$ is a semi-free multigraph.
-Then the claim follows by Lemma \ref{l32}.
+\begin{proof} The proof is based on the induction on the largest label among the labels of all the edges of $\Gamma$.
+Let $l$ be the largest label among the labels of all the edges of $\Gamma$.
+Suppose that $l=1$.
+Then $\Gamma$ is a 2-regular admissible semi-free multigraph, and this theorem follows from Lemma \ref{l32}.